 With more information, he hopes it will be easier to convince communities to act on weather forecasts to forestall losses such as livestock deaths - by selling herds.
 Residents have traditionally considered large herd ownership a source of wealth and pride.

-in 10 African countries found that available information is not sufficient or effective enough to help people understand the reasons behind environmental issues.
+A recent survey in 10 African countries found that available information is not sufficient or effective enough to help people understand the reasons behind environmental issues.

 New livelihood forms needed

 Lekalkalai said the government will establish more livestock markets and abattoirs in the region and encourage rainwater harvesting.
 “We intend to diversify our source of livelihood and diet [to] increase income, food security and alleviate poverty,” he added, noting that there is a need for residents to embrace both livestock keeping and food crop production.

 Both livelihood forms are viable as there is fertile land along the Ewaso N’giro and Tana rivers in the region, noted Guyo Abduba of the Isiolo/Garbatulla District Agricultural Office.